btcgauge/notes/0_why_running_your_own_node.md

 Don't trust, verify | Verify that your transactions was added to a block to prove ownership | Run your own node Bitcoin, not blockchain | A response to the 'Blockchain, not Bitcoin' / 'Blockchain technology' / 'Distributed Ledger Technology' memes from 2016 | Blockchain is one required component in Bitcoin, but, on its own, is not necessarily permissionless, secure or censorship resistant
 Bitcoin does not care | Many in the Bitcoin community have strong opinions about economics and social topics, but Bitcoin remains a censorship resistant, permissionless, secure means of payment no matter what your or other's opinions are | Learn about the Bitcoin technology and make your own opinion.
 Meet Bitcoin maximalists.
 Most are adorable in person
+Stack sats | You buy or earn amount less than 1 BTC | You can buy or earn sats.
+1 BTC = 100,000,000 sats

 ### Why do you need to run your own node